lorencsmith/ABIC/README.md

 Daniel Oh |
 #TODO
 - Everyone commit your name to the readme (makes sure you know how to use git)
-- GUI
+- GUI (Working on it -Daniel)
-- Login Screen
+- Login Screen (Also Working on it - Daniel)
 - Implement classes